urcomputeringpal/label-mutex/README.md

       - name: fail-if-not-locked
         env:
           LOCKED: ${{ steps.label-mutex.outputs.locked }}
+          EXISTING: ${{ steps.label-mutex.outputs.existing }}
         run: |
           if [ "$LOCKED" != "true" ]; then
             echo "::warning ::Couldn't obtain a lock on staging.
-Someone may already be using it: https://github.com/$GITHUB_REPOSITORY/deployments" exit 1
+Someone may already be using it: $EXISTING" exit 1
           fi
 ```